2020 Board of Directors

 Magdalena McElroy, R.N., LCSWPsychiatric Nurse and Clinical Social Worker

-Laura Ramírez is the director of Latino and Youth Services at Family Service of Lake County.
-A lifelong resident of Lake County with over 15 years of experience in the Lake County non-profit sector, she holds a BA in psychology with a minor in social work from Wheaton College and is a graduate of the Illinois Latino Policy Forum’s Latino Nonprofit Leadership Academy.
-A former member of the board of directors of the Coalición Latinos Unidos of Lake County, she joined the Foundation’s board in 2015.
+Laura Ramírez is a lifelong resident of Lake County with over 15 years of experience in the Lake County non-profit sector, she holds a BA in psychology with a minor in social work from Wheaton College and is a graduate of the Illinois Latino Policy Forum’s Latino Nonprofit Leadership Academy.
+A former member of the board of directors of the Coalición Latinos Unidos of Lake County, she joined the Foundation’s Board in 2015.

 Angela Baran, M.S.Program Officer